piotr25691/tinydb-ujson/README.rst

 Introduction
 ************

-TinyDB is a lightweight document oriented database optimized for your happiness :)
+This is a fork of TinyDB, a lightweight document oriented database optimized for your happiness :)
-It's written in pure Python and has no external dependencies.
+It's written in pure Python and only needs `UltraJSON <https://github.com/ultrajson/ultrajson>`_.
 The target are small apps that would be blown away by a SQL-DB or an external database server.

 TinyDB is: